OpenUnited/ux-prototype/README.md

 ## UX Developer?

-We are simplyfing things, whilst in some ways expecting more of UX/Web Designers, such that they become "UX Developers".
+We are simplyfing things, whilst in some ways expecting more of UX/Web Designers, such that the role becomes "UX Developer".
 We are changing the way we prototype and express our target UX.
 The target UX is now expressed as code, in html/css with the help of a component library - TailwindUI.
 In other words, from now on we have "target UX as Code".

 We expect that UX Developers deliver html/css in this repo, and therefore understand data in json files, a limited amount of python/flask (jinja templates, how to parse a json file, how to run the app), and git.
 This might be a change for some, but learning is good for you and these technologies are not very complicated.